Each year at the annual AMSA conference, student prizes are awarded to the most outstanding oral and poster presentations in a number of categories.

 - In judging the posters, the Prizes Committee shall consider effective use of the poster medium to communicate information, originality and standard of the scientific contribution.
 Expensive, high-quality graphics and photographs provided by institutions or external agencies will not be a major consideration;

-- Council reserves the right not to award the prizes, or to award only the first prize in each case, if it deems that entries are not of sufficient calibre;
+- Council reserves the right not to award the prizes, or to award only one prize in any category, if it deems that entries are not of sufficient calibre;